eslint/eslint/docs/maintainer-guide/pullrequests.md

 When a pull request is opened, the bot will check the following:

 1. Has the submitter signed a CLA?
 1. Is the commit message summary in the correct format?
-Double-check that the tag ("Fix:", "New:", etc.) is correct based on the issue.
-Documentation-only pull requests do not require an issue.
-1. Does the commit summary reference an issue?
 1. Is the commit summary too long?

 The bot will add a comment specifying the problems that it finds.
 You do not need to look at the pull request any further until those problems have been addressed (there's no need to comment on the pull request to ask the submitter to do what the bot asked - that's why we have the bot!).

 Once the bot checks have been satisfied, you check the following:

+1. Double-check that the commit message tag ("Fix:", "New:", etc.) is correct based on the issue (or, if no issue is referenced, based on the stated problem).
 1. Does the code follow our conventions (including header comments, JSDoc comments, etc.)?
 If not, please leave that feedback and reference the conventions document.
 1. For code changes:
     * Are there tests that verify the change?
 If not, please ask for them.